Carlos Santana Player Props: Pirates vs. Rangers

 Carlos Santana At The Plate

-- Santana has picked up a hit in 61.4% of his 44 games this year, with at least two hits in 20.5% of those games.
+- Santana has picked up a hit in 60.0% of his 45 games this year, with more than one hit in 20.0% of them.

-- He has homered in two of 44 games played this year, and in 1.1% of his plate appearances.
+- In 45 games played this season, he has gone deep in only two of them.

-- In 16 games this year (36.4%), Santana has picked up an RBI, and in five of those games (11.4%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Santana has driven in a run in 16 games this year (35.6%), including five games with more than one RBI (11.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.